amusetechnologies/go-backend-sample/README.md

 # Theatre Management System API

+This theatre management system provides a robust foundation for managing theatrical venues, shows, and their relationships with proper geographic capabilities and a clean, maintainable architecture.

-A comprehensive Go-based REST API for managing theatres, locations, shows, and their relationships.
-Built with a layered architecture following best practices for maintainability and scalability.
+A comprehensive Go-based REST API with a layered architecture following best practices for maintainability and scalability.

 ## 🏗️ Architecture